folbricht/routedns/doc/configuration.md

 - The client first queries the public key of the target resolver.
 This is a plain query that can be resolved by any resolver, but for privacy it's best to *not* use the target for this.
 RouteDNS always uses the proxy for this.
 The response is validated with DNSSEC.
 - The client then encrypts the actual query with the public key of the target.
 A public key of the client is embedded in the encrypted message.
-- The encrypted query message is sent to the proxy, with information about which target it should be forwarded.
+- The encrypted query message is sent to the proxy, with information about which target it should be forwarded to.
 - The target then encrypts the response with the client key and responds to the proxy, which then forwards the response to the client.
 - The client decrypts the response it received from the proxy using its private key.